Sujood as-Sahw (sahw prostrations)

 After reciting the closing prayer (dua e ikhtatamiah) with the posture below:

-Say Allaho Akbar and do the first sajdah of Sajdah e Sahw (sahw prostration) as mentioned below:
+Say Allaho Akbar and do the first prostration (sajdah) of Sujood as-Sahw (sahw prostrations) as mentioned below:

 Then say Allaho Akbar and set the below posture:

-Now again say Allaho Akbar and do the second sajdah of Sajdah e Sahw (sahw prostration) as mentioned below:
+Now again say Allaho Akbar and do the second prostration (sajdah) of Sujood as-Sahw (sahw prostrations) as mentioned below:

 After that, say Allaho Akbar and set the below posture: